muppet9010/factorio-muppet-streamer/README.md

 Aggressive Driver
 ---------------

 The player is locked inside their vehicle and forced to drive forwards for the set duration.
-If the vehicle comes to a stop during the time it will automatiaclly start going the opposite direction.
+If the vehicle comes to a stop during the time it will automatically start going the opposite direction.
+This is a Time Duration event.

 - Command syntax: `/muppet_streamer_aggressive_driver [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments: